felixbroch/work_offer_monitor/README.md

 - No personal information is transmitted to external services
 - API keys are stored locally in environment variables

-### Legal Compliance
-- Tool respects robots.txt and terms of service
-- Intended for personal use in job searching
-- Users should verify all job postings through official channels

 ### Limitations
 - Depends on OpenAI API availability and accuracy
 - Search results may vary based on API performance